TheHeroBrine422/NZ-Grade-Check/README.md

 # NZ-Grade-Check

-## Bookmark (Recommended on school chromebooks only.):
+## Bookmark (Recommended):

 ### Installation:

-1. Take the code out of main.js and minify it.
-There may be a main.min.js already which will have the minified code.
-2. Take the code and tack a "javascript:" to the beginning of it.
+1. Copy and Paste the code from main.min.js
 3. Create a new bookmark and save it.
 (Doesn't matter where this bookmark goes to.)
 4. Right click the bookmark and click "Edit..."
 5. Rename the bookmark to whatever you want.
 EG: "Grades - Ns/Zs"